The Best Dim Sum in Bangkok – and it’s not in Chinatown!

 The bbq pork rice noodle rolls were the highlight for me.
-They were stuffed with tasty red pork that wasn’t overly sweet and served in a thin soy and oyster based sauce, which is the traditional style in which they are served Hong Kong , unlike in Malaysia where they often come with a thicker, sweet sauce that I’m not too fond of.
-These are a must here!
+They are stuffed with tasty red pork that isn’t overly sweet and served in a thin soy and oyster based sauce.
+This is the traditional style in which they are served Hong Kong, unlike in Malaysia where they often come with a thicker, sweet sauce that I’m not too fond of; these are a must here!

-All this set me back a whopping 155 baht – yes that’s a whole £3.30 at the moment!
-I’m not even sure I could get a water in back in London for that these days!
+All this set me back a whopping 200 baht – yes that’s a whole £4.40 at today’s exchange rate; I’m not even sure I could get a bottle water in back in London for that these days!

-If you’re looking for authentic Chinese food and you don’t fancy sifting through the crowds of Chinatown then Tuang Dim Sum should definitely be top of your list.
+If you’re looking for authentic Chinese food and you don’t fancy sifting through the crowds of Chinatown, then Tuang Dim Sum should be top of your list.